CS529-NetApp-Internship/project_resources/docs/DeepSearch_Research.md

 ```

-We need to discuss if we want to pick specific attributes or iterate through all of them in the yaml file.
-Here is the list of attributes that could be useful for the deep search feature
+*We need to discuss if we want to pick specific attributes or iterate through all of them in the yaml file.
+Here is the list of attributes that could be useful for the deep search feature:*

 - `tags`